NEW SEI PROGRAM DESIGN

 - may accept applicants who are deputy and assistant managers and department heads of large localities as space allows.

-In the past, the SEI fee has been $8,500, but 2022 fees have yet to be determined.
+The SEI fee will be $8,500 in 2022.
+We are honoring the same price as in 2019.
 The fee includes lodging (single-occupancy room with all the amenities of a first class hotel), most meals, and instructional materials.
 A 10% discount is available for members of the Virginia Institute of Government.
 Full payment is due July 1.

 A cancellation after July 1 is assessed a 50% fee.
 No refunds are offered after the start of the program.
 If you cannot attend and would like to send a substitute in your place to avoid financial penalties, please contact us at least two weeks in advance of the program.
 We will need to approve your replacement.